 For RX only multi-band TAB connector(s), the RX spurious emissions requirements are subject to exclusion zones in each supported operating band.
 For multi-band TAB connector(s) that both transmit and receive in operating band supporting TDD, RX spurious emissions requirements are applicable during the TX OFF period, and are subject to exclusion zones in each supported operating band.
 The unwanted emission level limit of a TAB connector RX min cell group is in general defined by the unwanted emission basic limit which is the same as the corresponding applicable non-AAS BS per transmitter requirement specified in 3GPP TS 25.104 [2], 3GPP TS 25.105 [3], 3GPP TS 36.104 [4] or 3GPP TS 37.104 [5], and its scaling by NRXU,countedpercell.
 The basic limits and corresponding scaling are defined in each relevant subclause.
 The receiver spurious emission requirements are applied per the TAB connector RX min cell groups for all the configurations supported by the AAS BS.

 7.6.2 Minimum requirement for MSR operation

 7.6.2.1 General minimum requirement

 The general MSR RX spurious emission basic limits are provided in table 7.6.2.1-1.

-Maximum level
+Basic limits